-Keep vector embeddings and search index attributes continuously up-to-date with real-time, integrated data products built from your operational data.
+Keep embeddings and attributes continuously up-to-date, with live SQL views over your operational data.

 Learn how to build vector pipelines that stay fresh at scale — without constant reembedding.